ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 =ep
 ```

 This is equivalent to all superuser capabilities.
 So the sandbox has all capabilities, but only for resources owned by the new user namespace.
-It cannot mess with resources which are owned by the original user namespace, which the new user namespace does not own (such as the hostname, since we did not move into a new UTS namespace),
+It cannot mess with resources which are owned by the original user namespace, which the new user namespace does not own (such as the hostname, since we did not move into a new UTS namespace).

 ## Seccomp

 Seccomp bpf (short for secure computing mode) is a computer security facility in the Linux kernel.
 It allows a process to make a one-way transition into a "secure" state where it cannot make any system calls except those which are explicitly allowlisted.

 It does this using Berkeley Packet Filtering.
 BPF is an in kernel programing language with an interpreter and jit compiler inside kernel.
 It basically allows to change how kernel behaves.
-There is a higher level library called libseccomp, which simplifies the process of setting up seccomp, so we dont have to fiddle with BPF.
+There is a higher level library called `libseccomp`, which simplifies the process of setting up seccomp, so we dont have to fiddle with BPF.
 Lets look at some code:

 ```c
 void allow(scmp_filter_ctx ctx, int syscall) {